lino-framework/cg/docs/components.rst

 Components
 ==========

+The :term:`Lino framework` is defined by a set of :term:`source repositories
+<source repository>` : the :term:`Lino core`, the :term:`extensions library`, a
+series of :term:`Lino applications <Lino application>` maintained by the core team, a series of :term:`front ends <front end>`, the technical docs, and last but not least, this community guide.

 .. glossary::

-    Lino framework

-        The common :term:`source code` used and shared by all :term:`Lino applications <Lino application>`.

-        It consists of the core, the extensions library, the technical docs and this community guide.

-        The Lino framework as :term:`software product` is governed and maintained by the :ref:`lsf`.

     Lino application